Chapter 12:

 I obliged, pressing the muzzle of the pistol against the lock and pulling the trigger.
 The mechanism shattered.
 I noted, with a certain professional appreciation, that he didn’t even blink.
 My assessment of him shifted; this man was more seasoned than I could have possibly imagined.

 He was free.
-The straitjacket was in tatters, the mask was off.
+The straitjacket was in tatters, the mask discarded.
 His physique was that of a wrestler, a massive frame packed with dense muscle.
 His face, now fully visible, was that of a man in his late forties or early fifties.
 It was a landscape of deep-set wrinkles and coarse, unshaven stubble, a face that was past its prime but had lost none of its intimidating power.
 His smiles did nothing to make him seem friendly; they only amplified his menacing aura.

 Finally, I turned my attention to the last member of our bizarre troupe.
 She hovered nearby, regarding me with an air of detached indifference.